edgio-docs/edgio-docs/guides/cookbook.md

 ### Blocking traffic from specific countries

-If you need to block all traffic from a specific country or set of countries, you can do so by matching requests by [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) geolocation header:
+If you need to block all traffic from a specific country or set of countries, you can do so by matching requests by the [country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) geolocation header:

 ```js
 router